jk377y/algorithmTutorialWithJames/README.md

 <br>

 ## How to use this tutorial
-WIll eventually be hosted on my website.
+This will eventually be hosted on my website.
 For now, you can clone this repo and run it locally.
 In the console, type `npm run dev` to run the tutorial in dev mode.
 <br>
 <br>